Buglover333/custom_windows/README.md

                                 ~ Alt + . ---------- fast scroll right
                                 ~ Alt + v ---------- paste from the clipboard
  **example:**
    Here's an example of editor() function.
-If script returns error, making the window smaller might help.
+If script returns an error, making the window smaller might help.
 If it crushes while scrolling, that's the keystroke buffering, use Alt key combinations to scroll the text, moving between the lines should still work fine.

     import custom_windows as cw
     text = cw.editor(10, 50, 10, 10, None, True, 'type something, than press Alt + s to save', True, True, 3, 3, 0, 2, 4)